pachterlab/seqspec/docs/SEQSPEC_FILE.md

 The relationship between the `sequence_spec` and `library_spec` in `seqspec` is defined as follows:

-1. Each read in the sequence specification has a `primer_id` that corresponds to a unique `region_id` in the library specification.
+1. Each read in the `sequence_spec` has a `primer_id` that corresponds to a unique `region_id` in the `library_spec`.
-2. This `primer_id` indicates the starting point of the read within the library structure.
+2. This `primer_id` indicates the starting point of the read within the library molecule.
 3. The `min_len` and `max_len` properties of the read define how many bases are sequenced from this starting point.
-4. The read encompasses all library elements that fall within its length, starting from the primer region.
+4. The read encompasses all library elements that fall within its length, starting from the end of the `primer_id` region.
 5. If the read is on the positive strand, it extends to the right of the primer; if on the negative strand, it extends to the left.

-This mapping allows precise identification of which library elements are captured in each sequencing read using the `seqspec index` command.
+This mapping allows the precise identification the library elements captured in each sequencing read using the `seqspec index` command.

+# Format requirements

+The following requirements are often sources of errors when writing a `seqspec` file.

+- Each `region_id` in top-most level of the `library_spec` should correspond to one modality in the `modalities`.
+- The `primer_id` of each read in the `sequence_spec` must exist as a `region_id` in the `library_spec`

 # Conclusion